ViciousDoormat/Shortcut-Fusion-Extension/README.md

   	- An explanation of this implementation can be found in the file ListChurchEncodingExplanation.pdf.
 I heavily recommend going over the implementation and this explanation file together.
 I further explain this is the explanation file.

-## Comparison between my replicated results and the results of the paper:
+## Comparison between my replicated results and the results of the paper
 I have mostly been able to replicate the results of the paper.
 I have run the results using Windows 11 on an AMD Ryzen 9 7900X 12-Core Processor of 4.7 GHz, with a 32GB RAM and a 64MB L3 cache.
 I used GHC version 9.4.8.
 The single function benchmarks are very similar, showing the overhead of the encodings for singular functions, especially for append, which corresponds with the paper.